 While IEEE staff proposals generally are considered to be operational, they may be submitted for consideration if they meet both of the following criteria:

-All proposals must be accompanied by a letter of endorsement from a volunteer champion.
-Learn more about the volunteer champion requirements in the explanation of the two-phased new initiative proposal submission process.
+New initiative proposals must be accompanied by a letter of endorsement from a volunteer champion.
+Learn more about the volunteer champion requirements in the explanation of the two-stage new initiative proposal submission process.

-Phase one involves the submission of a preliminary proposal for New Initiatives Committee (NIC) review.
-The steps in phase 1 are as follows.
+Stage one of the New Initiative process involves the submission of a preliminary proposal for New Initiatives Committee (NIC) review.
+The steps are as follows.

 Select the area of interest below for additional information: